hansheng0512/fpdf-python/README.md

 # pdf-python
-Create a pdf using Python
+Create a pdf using Python.
+Explanation in this [Medium article](https://github.com/hansheng0512/fpdf-python).

 ## Table of contents
 * [General info](#general-info)